History of Thailand (1932–1973): World War II

-Phibun's prestige was so increased that he was able to bask in a feeling of being truly the nation's leader.
-To celebrate the occasion, he promoted himself to field marshal, skipping the ranks of lieutenant general and general.

-This caused a rapid deterioration of relations with Britain and the United States.
 In April 1941 the United States cut off petroleum supplies to Thailand.
 Thailand's brief period of glory came to an end on 8 December 1941 when Japan invaded the country along its southeastern coastline and from Cambodia.
 After initially resisting, the Phibun regime gave in and allowed the Japanese to pass through the country to attack Burma and invade Malaya.
 Convinced by the Allied defeats of early 1942 that Japan was winning the war, Phibun decided to form a military alliance with Imperial Japan.

 In return, Japan allowed Thailand to invade and annex the Shan States and Kayah State in northern Burma, and resume sovereignty over the sultanates of northern Malaya which had been surrendered in the Anglo-Siamese Treaty of 1909 with Britain.
 In January 1942 Phibun declared war on Britain and the United States, though the Thai ambassador to the United States, Seni Pramoj, refused to deliver it to the State Department.
 Seni denounced the Phibun regime as illegal and formed a Seri Thai Movement in Washington.
 Pridi, now serving in the role of an almost powerless regent, led the resistance movement inside Thailand, while former Queen Ramphaiphanni was the nominal head in Great Britain.